greenrobot/EventBus/README.md

 ---------------
 ### V3.0 (2015-02-01) AsyncTracked ThreadMode
 * Forked from main project and added a new ThreadMode.
+* Added loseless state (experimental feature that can be removed in the future)

 -- Now being developed by neteinstein.